ashirajay/ashirajay/README.md

 - 👋 Hi, I’m Ashira Jayaweera
-- 👀 I’m interested in Digital Signal Processing, Stastical Estimation and High Performance Computing
+- 👀 I’m interested in Digital Signal Processing, Statistical Estimation and High Performance Computing
 - 🌱 I’m currently learning C++, CMake
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...